-There were few twists and turns that really kept me on the edge before visiting Cuba.
-At some point I thought that I might not go at all due to cancelled flights (thanks AirBerlin!) and the Hurricane Irma leaving a trail of devastation across the Caribbean.
+There were few twists and turns that really kept me on the edge before visiting Varadero and Cuba.
+At some point I thought that I might not go at all.
+My flights were cancelled (thanks AirBerlin!) and the Hurricane Irma was leaving a trail of devastation across the Caribbean.
 Except drafting a rough itinerary, asking few friends for recommendations I have not done much planning ahead of my trip.
-This time round I was not going to travel on my own, I could speak the local language so I trusted that everything will be fine in the end without spending much time on preparation.
+That’s very unlike me!
+This time round I was not going on my own and I could speak the local language.
+Somehow I trusted that everything will be fine in the end without spending much time on preparation.

-Luckily my friend Zofia, my fantastic companion, took care of some essential logistics, downloaded the latest guidebook for Cuba and found a nice place on AirBnB for our first part of the holiday – rest and recuperation time in Varadero.
+Luckily my friend Zofia, my fantastic companion, took care of some essential logistics.
+She downloaded the latest guidebook for Cuba and found a nice place on AirBnB for our first part of the holiday – rest and recuperation time in Varadero.

 Welcome to the Caribbean

 Located 140 kilometers east of Havana, on the Hicacos Peninsula, Varadero is one of the largest resorts in the Caribbean.
-Famous for its 20 kilometres of white sandy beach and clear turquoise water, it attracts crowds of tourists and offers little in a way of authentic Cuban experiences.
-That is why Zofia strategically looked for a place to stay in “downtown” part of Varadero, away from the hotel resorts.
+It’s famous for its 20 kilometres of white sandy beach and clear turquoise water.
+It attracts crowds of tourists but offers little in a way of authentic Cuban experiences.
+That’s why Zofia strategically looked for a place to stay in “downtown” part of Varadero, away from the hotel resorts.

 In recent years Cuban government has been passing laws to make it even easier for locals to rent out private accommodation to tourists.
-Many families, like our hosts as well as the owners of restaurants and bars benefited from these changes and in many cases offering homestays or driving a taxi give people a chance to earn more money in a day than they would make working as engineers or doctors.
-Life in Cuba is a rather bittersweet story what I was able to observe and also confirm by talking to my hosts and other people I met there.
+Many families, like our hosts as well as the owners of restaurants and bars benefited from these changes.
+In many cases offering homestays or driving taxis gives people a chance to earn more money in a day than they would make working as engineers or doctors.
+Life in Cuba is a rather bittersweet story.
+That’s what I was able to observe and also confirm by talking to my hosts and other people I met there.